aKravtschenko/DEEPL-Autoencoder/Deepl_unsupervised_autoencoder/README.md

 # Unsupervised Autoencoder by Nathan Dze Kadisoh
-## data preperation for USW datset feaure analysis from Alexej and data preparation for credit card by Nathan
+## data preperation for UNSW datset feaure analysis from Alexej and data preparation for credit card by Nathan
 ## Sparse autoencoder

 ## convolutional autoencoder